Kunice (Prague-East District): Administrative division

+Etymology

+The name is derived from the personal name Kuna, meaning "the village of Kuna's people".
+Kuna was a shortened form of the name Kunrát (Czech form of Conrad).

 Geography

 Kunice is located about 15 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 472 m above sea level.

 History

 The first written mention of Kunice is from 970, when the local church was founded.

+Demographics

 Transport

-The D1 motorway passes through the municipality.
+The D1 motorway from Prague to Brno passes through the municipality.

 Sport

-Football club FK Kunice represents the municipality.
+The municipality is home to FK Kunice, which plays in lower amateur tiers.

 Sights

-The landmark of Kunice is the Church of Saint Mary Magdalene.
+The main landmark of Kunice is the Church of Saint Mary Magdalene.
 It was built in the Gothic style in the 14th century and rebuilt in the Baroque style in the 17th and 18th centuries.

 Berchtold Castle is located in Vidovice.
 It was built in 1877.
 Today it serves as a hotel.
 The ground floor of the castle is open to the public and houses the municipal museum.